K-K-P/WordleSolver/README.md

 # WordleSolver

+UPDATE:

+Now, the program calculates the occurence frequency of particular characters of each word and gives user a hint on a word that should be (statistically) used in the next guessing iteration

 The application that helps in solving Literalnie / Wordle puzzles

 This particular version of the application helps the user to solve Literalnie's (PL version of Wordle) puzzles.